schorschie/schorschie.github.io/_posts/2020-04-07-Speed-declineing.md

 \frac{n}{50}\\) would be handable.

 I also hope that we can do this without the so called Hammer and Dance" Strategy.
-I don't know enought about epidemics to claim, whether a linear growth is possible.
+I don't know enough about epidemics to claim, whether a linear growth is possible.
 We would need to first increase the value of daily new infected to d and then lower the \\(R_0\\) coefficient to \\(1\\).